allengueco/resume/modern-cv/resume.typ

 )

 #resume-item[
-  - Developing an internal load testing tool to monitor and benchmark existing critical microservices.
+  - Developed an internal load testing tool to monitor and benchmark existing critical microservices.
-  - Assisting in rewriting criticla Angular and Spring Boot components for na itnernal configuration management tool.
+  - Assisted in rewriting critical Angular and Spring Boot components for an internal configuration management tool.
-  - Creating and maintaining REST APIs and microservices using Spring Boot and related technologies.
+  - Created and maintaining REST APIs and microservices using Spring Boot and related technologies.
-  - Helping to create an internal tool which collects runtime information of Java-based projects using Java Agents.
+  - Helped to create an internal tool which collects runtime information of Java-based projects using Java Agents.
-  - Remedating cyber vulnerabilities and static code scan findings.
+  - Remediated cyber vulnerabilities and static code scan findings.
 ]

 #resume-entry(